sovannarithcheav/datetime-converter/README.md

 @Component
 class TypeOfSenioritySortMapping : JpaSortMappingResource<TypeOfSeniority>, JpaSortMappingSupport<TypeOfSeniority>() {

-    // You can use default JpaSortMappingSupport.getSource() or override it like below override fun getSource(): MutableMap<String, String> {
+    // You can use default JpaSortMappingSupport.getSource() to get all declared fields or override it like below override fun getSource(): MutableMap<String, String> {
         val map = mutableMapOf("name" to "nameKH")
         super.getSource().putAll(map)